x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-authenticated-smtp.md

 - Enable protocol logging on the "Client Frontend _\<Server name\>_" Receive connector, configure a POP3 or IMAP4 client to connect to a mailbox, send a test message from an internal network connection and/or an external Internet connection, and view the results in the protocol log.
 For more information, see [Protocol logging](../../mail-flow/connectors/protocol-logging.md).

     **Note**: You can't use POP3 or IMAP4 to connect to the Administrator mailbox.
-This limitation was intentionally included in Exchange 2016 to enhance the security of the Administrator mailbox.
+This limitation was intentionally included in Exchange 2016 and Exchange 2019 to enhance the security of the Administrator mailbox.